sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/creating-workflows.rst

 Workflows editor has a list of nodes menu on the LHS i.e. Node Repository.

-Clicking on any of the nodes creates it in the workspace.
+Clicking on any of the nodes creates it in the workspace (makes it appear on the canvas).

    .. figure:: ../../../_assets/user-guide/workflow/Creating-Workflow/AddProcessors.png
       :alt: workflow